-I bought my first home in the summer of 2021, in Calgary Alberta, at the tender age of 24.
+I bought my first home in the summer of 2021, in Calgary Alberta, at the ripe age of 24.
 What!?
 How!?
 In this Economy!?
-Many Canadians might be floored to hear that first sentence being that housing prices are a bit of a dog’s breakfast at the moment.
-Well, let me explain.
+Let me explain.
 My first home was far from a house, and certainly did not require a mortgage.
 My first home was a 2-bed, no bath, 35 square foot McKinley Escape tent.

 Mt.
 Assiniboine is a famous mountain in the region.
 Dubbed the “Matterhorn of the Rockies” for its pyramidal shape resembling that of the Matterhorn in Switzerland.